Learner driver insurance

 What is the cheaper option?

 We got quotes from a few providers to figure out if it was cheaper to add a learner driver as an additional driver or for them to take out their own policy.
-Across the board, it was cheaper to just add a learner driver onto an existing policy, except for Coles and Bingle, where the price was the same.
+Across the board, it was cheaper to just add a learner driver onto an existing policy, except for Bingle, where the price was the same.

 Keep in mind that these costs are indicative of how much the cost can differ between adding a learner driver to your policy and them taking out their own policy.
 They're not a guideline for what you can expect to pay as this will be dependent on your own circumstances.
 To help you decide which policy suits you the most, make sure to read the Product Disclosure Statement.